matteofiorini92/QuotesQuiz/README.md

     - changed logic so that for each fake character the system adds either 5 or -2 randomly, for the number of rounds of the game
 - 2 extra characters for "hard" version weren't hidden at the end of the gaem
     - fixed this by adding the "hidden" class to the "hard" characters buttons
-- Name of wrong characters were just checked against the right answer.
+- Names of the wrong characters were just checked against the right answer.
 This could give duplicates as there could be two wrong characters with the same name
     - changed logic used to retrieve the wrong characters fake names, so that each new name was compared with the right name and existing wrong answers
-- Deployed website wasn't workin because GitHub pages only works with relative paths, not with absoute paths
+- Deployed website wasn't workin because GitHub pages only works with relative paths, not with absolute paths
     - switch paths to relative
 - Click of Start Game button firing multiple times
     - fixed by adding e.stopImmediatePropagation() to the event listener as suggested in [this](https://stackoverflow.com/a/24564826) StackOverflow thread.
 - When trying to clean up the code and merge duplicated code into functions, the processing of two topics (friends and got) stopped working as the structure of the response was different:
-    - fixed by adapting the struction of allAuthors to an array of objects for these two topics as well, so that the same function could be use to process allAuthors for all topics.
+    - fixed by adapting the structure of allAuthors to an array of objects for these two topics as well, so that the same function could be used to process allAuthors for all topics.
 - The friends API is slow to respond the first time: a loading icon should be added while waiting for the response.